-Agrifutures Australia has identified that the agricultural workforce is shrinking and aging3.
-According to the National Farmers' Federation (NFF)4, Australian agriculture faces an immediate labour shortfall of over 100,000 workers.
+Agrifutures Australia has identified that the agricultural workforce is shrinking and aging.
+According to the National Farmers' Federation (NFF), Australian agriculture faces an immediate and ongoing labour shortfall.
 They identify the need for greater clarity around skilled, on-farm job roles and continuing development opportunities for workers as a strategic route to doubling the number of current graduates by 2030.
-That the job market for graduates is currently five times larger than the supply of graduates5, this emphasises the complex and challenging contexts in which the agricultural industries operate.
+The job market for graduates is currently larger than the supply of graduates, with estimates suggesting that in some situations there could be a discrepancy of up to five times, emphasising the complex and challenging contexts in which the agricultural industries operate.

-The agricultural labour force is aging, with the average age of a farmer 17 years older than the average worker6.
+The agricultural labour force is aging, with the average age of a farmer 17 years older than the average worker.
 As at the 2016 Census of Population and Housing, 47 per cent of workers were over the age of 50 years.
 Furthermore, the proportion of people over 60 years increased by around three per cent when compared with 2006 data.